Viralytics: Mechanism of action

 The firm argues that Cavatak has a dual mechanism of action.
 As well as oncolysis through the preferential targeting of cells that over-express the molecules ICAM-1 and/or DAF compared to normal cells, there is also an immunological involvement in which the infection promotes tumour inflammation, which in turn prompts the patient's immune system to attack the infected cancer cells.

 Pre-clinical evidence of efficacy

-Shafren et al. first published data showing that Cavatak could destroy malignant melanoma cells in the journal Clinical Cancer Research in January 2004.
+Shafren et al. first published data showing that Cavatak could destroy melanoma cells in the journal Clinical Cancer Research in January 2004.
 A June 2005 paper in the International Journal of Oncology showed that this effect worked as well for melanoma exhibiting a highly vascular phenotype.
 In April 2007, in a paper in the British Journal of Haematology, the Shafren lab showed that Cavatak could work in multiple myeloma and over the next two years papers in The Prostate (May 2008) and Breast Cancer Research and Treatment (January 2009) suggested similar pre-clinical efficacy in prostate and breast cancer respectively.
 What these cancers have in common is that they all have high levels of ICAM-1 expression.